 - Major field of study (e.g. undergraduate major, graduate program)

 - Past and present participation in officially recognized co-curricular activities (e.g. sports, music, drama)

 - PSU voice mail/virtual telephone number

 - Student name

-Educational Records are records, files, documents, and other materials regarding a student, that are maintained by a Plymouth State University office, department or University official.
-These records include such items as academic records, financial records, medical records, judicial records, etc.
+Educational records are records, files, documents, and other materials regarding a student, that are maintained by a Plymouth State University office, department or university official.
+These records include such items as academic records, financial records, medical records, conduct records, etc.

 - To institutions where a student seeks or intends to enroll.